psuryateja123/BookSearch-Espresso-spoon/README.md

 In the module section,

-select App Under the test section, select All in the module Under Specific instrumentation runner select :android.support.test.runner.AndroidJUnitRunner.
+1)select App Under the test section,
+2)select All in the module
+3)Under Specific instrumentation runner select :android.support.test.runner.AndroidJUnitRunner.

 Added spoon plugin, so that it can generate reports after it ran on the devices